 If you fall and you aren’t injured, you’re fortunate.
 You can pick yourself and your belongings up, check for scrapes and go on about your day.
 But sometimes there’s more to it than that, and a fall has serious or lasting effects.

 Perhaps you’re embarrassed, and believe that you are just clumsy.
-But there also may have been a contributing reason for your fall: A business or property owner might not have kept its premises in a reasonably safe condition for use.
+But there also may have been a contributing reason for your slip and fall: A business or property owner might not have kept its premises in a reasonably safe condition for use.